dhui808/azure-ai-certifications/ai-900/generative-ai.md

 ### Retrieval Augmented Generation (RAG)
 RAG is a pattern that uses your data with an LLM to generate answers specific to your data.

+### Azure AI Search
+Azure AI Search tool connects an agent to a new or existing search index.
+Use this tool to retrieve and summarize your indexed documents, grounding the agent's responses in your proprietary content.